-It is 24 years since Eric Cantona signed for Manchester United and changed the course of history.
+It is now well over two decades since Eric Cantona signed for Manchester United and changed the course of history.

-His arrival was a watershed moment for United under Ferguson – or at least coincided with one.
+His arrival was a watershed moment for United under the Scot- or at least coincided with one.
 Cantona made the move to Old Trafford in the very first Premier League season: the first season of Manchester United dominance over English football under Ferguson.

 The 1991/92 season was the end of football and the beginning of Football.
 The irony – and such irony is never far away from troubled greatness – is that Cantona is an irresistible part of the very modernisation he despised; the critical link between the noble old and the soulless new.